DamifeZion/react-omniroom/README.md

   ```

+  ## Threshold
+  In the context of React OmniRoom, the threshold which default to 100, is a certain scroll distance that the user must exceed before the components start to hide.
+This means that the components will not hide immediately when the user starts scrolling, but only after they’ve scrolled past this threshold distance.

   ## Tailwind CSS
   React OmniRoom is designed to work seamlessly with Tailwind CSS, a utility-first CSS framework.
 This means you can use Tailwind’s utility classes to easily style and customize your navigation bars.